Vyshnav12/SteamDataPipeline/README.md

 The Grafana dashboard offers interactive visualizations of various metrics and trends from the Steam dataset, allowing for easy analysis and decision-making based on the collected data.

 To access the Grafana dashboard:
-1. Ensure that PostgreSQL is running and contains the exported data from DuckDB
+1. Ensure that PostgreSQL is running and contains the loaded data
 2. Start the Grafana server
 3. Log in to Grafana and navigate to the Steam Data Pipeline dashboard